-By the thumb rule, you expect that moving prices will be high during the weekends and lower during the weekdays.
+By general rule of thumb, you expect that moving prices will be high during the weekends and lower during the weekdays.
 People see it fit to move during the weekends when they are not held up at work.
-They have some time to settle down in their new homes before Monday.
-Summer and spring seasons are also seen as the best for moving.
-The fact that everybody got that idea, demand is high.
-Prices will be increased then.
+Then they have some time to settle down in their new homes before Monday.
+Summer and spring seasons are also seen as the best periods for moving.
+The fact that everybody got that idea means that the demand is high.
+Prices are then increased.
 If you want to save some dollars, move during the weekends and off-peak seasons.
 Bargaining in such times is acceptable.
 They should move your households at a lower price than stay idle for the day.

 Everybody moves during these times.
-Rental trucks are busy and on hire almost every day.
-Planning your to coincide with these times may mean waiting for trucks to return or lack one at all.
-Some clients go ahead and consider trucks not ideal for their households.
-That makes matters worse where you have bulk and many items intended for the move.
-Pick-up locations also get shifted.
-Clients have to plan for a primary move to the pick-up locations.
+Rental trucks are busy and on-hire almost every day.
+Planning your transfer to coincide with these times may mean waiting for trucks to return or the lack of one at all.
+Some clients consider trucks unideal for their households which makes matters worse if you have a bulk of many items intended for the move.
+Pick-up locations also get shifted, and clients have to plan for a primary move to the pick-up locations.
 We all know what that means, even from how it sounds.

 Don’t forget to take an insurance cover.

 Different insurance options come with different terms.
 Many insurance companies, including auto insurance firms and credit card companies, won’t cover rental trucks.
-The excuse is a large size.
-Compared to the average car driven by many clients, ensuring a truck can be a menace.
-Many clients are known to err by picking the wrong choices that end up piling costs on them.
+The excuse is that it is a large size.
+Compared to the average car driven by many clients, ensuring a truck can be menacing.
+Many clients are known to err by picking the choices that end up piling costs on them.
 The bigger picture should help you see the value of items you are securing by taking insurance covers.
 It’s an investment just in case anything goes wrong during your move.

 You will have to refuel the truck anytime the gas is depleted to get moving.
 Many clients considering rental trucks forget about this.
 If the fuel cost is not included in your budget initially, the chances are that you will have to dig deeper into your pocket.
 For any coin you spend without intent to do so, you end up regretting it.
-Rental trucks never go slow on fuel, so that you might have a lot of regrets.
-To avoid that, consider adding fuel costs to your plan.
+Rental trucks never go slow on fuel so consider this, or you might be left with a lot of regret.
+To avoid that, add fuel costs to your plan.
 U-pack handy calculator will help you determine expected gas costs in advance.

 Get clear price quotes.